Summer 2023 Sloane Shelton Arts and Humanities Grants

-Seniors graduating in May or August 2020 are not eligible; a student must return to campus for a full fall term after receiving a Sloane Shelton.
+- Seniors who are graduating in May or August are ineligible; a student must return to campus for a full fall term after receiving a Sloane Shelton.

-DACA students may propose experiences within the USA and should consult with the College’s DACA Point-Person, Gwendolyn Ferreti, prior to submitting a proposal.
+- DACA students may propose experiences and should consult with the College’s DACA Point Person, Gwendolyn Ferreti, prior to submitting a proposal.

 Selection is based on an application process that asks students to demonstrate imagination, creativity, maturity, and thoughtful reflection about how this grant will contribute to their learning, both now and in the future.

 Interested students should: